BSidesSF/bsidessf.github.io/_pages/cfp/sample-submission.md

 We presented our data on system file drift at BSides Antarctica in July.
 However that research as been updated and the tools and database are completely new.

-**7. Why is this a good fit for BSides SF**
+**7. Why is this a good fit for BSidesSF**

 We feel that integrity management is an important capability for any modern enterprise, especially with the ease of which adversaries can modify attacks and malware to avoid detection by AV and IPS.
 We feel that our template update system provides a key component that is otherwise missing in integrity management systems.

 **8. Previous experience**

-We have presented at BSides SF before.
-We have also delivered presentations at DefCon, Blackhat, The Gathering of The Shmoo, and InfoSec Anonymous
+We have presented at BSidesSF before.
+We have also delivered presentations at DEF CON, Black Hat, The Gathering of The Shmoo, and InfoSec Anonymous